-Brown Butter Raspberry Tarts: This tart recipe is the perfect combination of gooey sweet filling, and tart fresh raspberries, with a really easy pastry.
+Brown Butter Raspberry Tarts: the perfect combination of gooey sweet filling, and tart fresh raspberries, with a really easy pastry.
 Great for a beginner.

 They’re sooo good.

 The first time I had them, I kept thinking about them and just how perfect they are.

 These were actually made by my 11 year old daughter Maddie who loves to bake.
 She makes pretty amazing pastry, and she loves doing it, so it works out great.

 This is actually a pretty easy pastry recipe, because it’s done in the mixer.
 This is a great recipe for a beginner and makes a lovely sweet pastry perfect for tarts.

 - 7 tbsp butter

 - 1/2 cup butter